kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

 Problem to solve:

 I want my test script to list all GlobalVariables defined in all Execution Profiles.
-If a single GlobalVariable name appears in 2 Profiles, I want 2 lines of the GlobalVariable with different Profile name are listed.
+If a single GlobalVariable name appears in 2 Profiles, I want 2 lines of the GlobalVariable with different Profile name are associated.

 The output line should show the following items